Rekidiang2/co02_deep_learning_for_audio_data/README.md

 # Deep Learning for Audio Data by [Valerio Velardo](https://valeriovelardo.com/)

-Deep Learning useful note and code
+Materials and code on deep learning for audio data